 As a parent you can support your child by:

 Who do I contact if I have a complaint about the provision for children with Special Educational Needs?

 We strongly encourage our parents to contact us if they have any concerns about their child's provision.
-Please contact Mrs Sams, our SENCo via firstname.lastname@example.org or 01895232298
+Please contact Mrs Weatherby, our Head of School and Inclusion manager via firstname.lastname@example.org or 01895232298

 if you wish to escalate your complaint further please contact Mrs Acres, the Executive Headteacher via email@example.com or 0189232298